Skip to main content

 Add the Gradle plugin and the SDK dependency

-In your project’s app directory, open the app’s build.gradle file and add the Gradle plugin under plugins and the BrowserStack SDK dependency under dependencies.
+In your project’s app directory, open the app’s build.gradle file and add the BrowserStack Gradle plugin in the plugins block, and the BrowserStack SDK dependency in the dependencies block.

 plugins {